-Lochmaddy is the name both of a sea loch and of the largest settlement in North Uist.
-Before 1800 Lochmaddy was no more than a harbour – but a very fine harbour, one of the best in Scotland.
-In 1741, Taigh Chearsabhagh as built as an Inn to provide modest but comfortable accommodation for the many travellers using the harbour for trade within the islands.
+Lochmaddy is the name both of a sea loch and of the largest settlement on North Uist.
+Before 1800 Lochmaddy was no more than a harbour, but one of the best in Scotland.
+In 1741, Taigh Chearsabhagh as built as an inn to provide modest but comfortable accommodation for the many travellers using the harbour for trade within the islands.

+Between 1800 and 1900, Lochmaddy grew consistently and by the middle of the century had became a centre of communication, trade and administration for all the outer isles south of Lewis.
 In 1804, Taigh Chearsabhagh is mentioned as the place where the North Uist rents were paid, probably to coincide with the day of the local fair:

-“We arrived at Cearsabhagh.
+We arrived at Cearsabhagh.
 The house and every part about it, was crowded with some hundreds of Lord MacDonald’s people, who were assembled to pay the rents.
-What an interesting group they were, and how surprised my two friends were at seeing such numbers in a place they had judged a savage desert, and unfit for the nourishment of intellectual life.”
+What an interesting group they were, and how surprised my two friends were at seeing such numbers in a place they had judged a savage desert, and unfit for the nourishment of intellectual life.

 The link with the postal service continues at Lochmaddy in the present day at Taigh Chearsabhagh where the Post Office now operates six days a week as part of the public services in the building.

 The next day he walked from Carinish across the North Ford to Benbecula with the mails for the southern isles.
-On at least one occasion he was attacked in the course of his duties and to protect himself was given a skull-cracker, which was described to me as a wooden club studded with brass knobs.”
+On at least one occasion he was attacked in the course of his duties and to protect himself was given a skull-cracker, which was described to me as a wooden club studded with brass knobs.

-Extract from Lochmaddy 1900-1970, Boyd Robertson
+Extract – Lochmaddy 1900-1970, Boyd Robertson.